Observation, Assessment & Planning

-Parents can meet with their child's key person at any time, justmake an appointment to speak to their child’s key person.
+Parents can meet with their child’s key perosn at any time, just speak to a member of staff.

 We do curriculum planning to ensure that we plan activities & experiences that challenge the children and are fun.
 We ensure that planning covers the 3 main & 4 specific areas of the EYFS.

 Monthly plans - Environment - This is done for the indoor and outdoor environment.
 Practitioners use their formal & informal observations of the children to inform planning.
 Practitioners add to the planning on a weekly & daily basis to ensure all the children are supported & challenged in their learning environment.